RunielN597/faerieringgames/content/games/bluffs/bluffs_rules.md

 On your turn you may:

 -Look at a face-down tile, then add it and all Faerie Cubes on it to your tableau.
+Then, replace the tile with one from the draw stack.

--Look at a face-down tile, then put it back.
+-Look at a face-down tile, then put it back if it has no Faerie Cubes on it.

 -Look at a face-down tile, then put it back and add a Faeire Cube to it.